-Speaking Sicilian: 5 words and phrases you should use when travelling in Sicily
+Speaking Italian: 5 words and phrases you should use when travelling in Sicily

 I was lucky to return once again to the beautiful southern Italian island of Sicily.
 It’s an island rich in culture and ancient history, with a strong people and proud identity to match.
 The same can be said for the island’s language.
 Sicilians speak their own dialect, and knowing a few popular words and phrases can be useful when speaking with the locals.